ilikeorangutans/blog/content/posts/test-driven-development.md

 will have to do.
 If I'm fixing a bug, I'll write a test that triggers exactly this bug.

 I'll spend some time to think about the test name; it should be about the behaviour, not about the implementation that powers this behaviour.
-Smells to look out for are tests names like `returns ArrayList` (focuses on implementation) or `run with ignore list` (doesn't tell us what the behaviour is or what this test is about).
-Better might be `find returns results from search path` or `find does return results that are in the ignore list`.
+Smells to look out for are tests names like `returns ArrayList` (focuses on implementation) or `run with ignore list` (doesn't tell us what the behaviour is or what this test is supposed to test).
+Better might be `find returns results from search path` or `find does not return results that are in the ignore list`.
 You'll notice I like to give my tests long, descriptive names and I spend some time thinking about the name and what it is I want to assert in the test.

 Then I set up the test body, organizing it following the [Arrange-Act-Assert](http://wiki.c2.com/?ArrangeActAssert) pattern.
 First, arrange the  test setup, then act by calling the method under test, and then assert the outcome.

+**And before I actually start writing any code, I make sure that the test actually fails**.
+Starting with a test that passes before you even wrote any code is treacherous.
+You _might_ be under the impression that everything works but that might just be due to chance.
+This is even more

+### Write Just Enough Code to Satisfy the Test

+* Write only code to make test green.
+* Don't add more, don't over design
+* Do I want to go into cost of wrong abstractions/over design (maybe link to Sandi Metz' post about wrong abstractions)

+### Make Tests Pass, Write More Tests.
+Rinse, Repeat

+* Talk about basic red-green cycle
+* Once tests are green you may refactor or add more tests
+* then repeat cycle

+### Only Refactor Code *or* Tests, Never Both

+* only refactor tests when they're green
+* only refactor code when the tests are green
+* never touch code when refactoring tests, never touch tests when refactoring code

+### Baby Steps

+* when refactoring complex/legacy code take small steps.
+Be rigorous about touching only tests or code.
+* checkpoint frequently by committing, sometimes after every single red-green cycle
+* don't be afraid to throw away an iteration if it doesn't work/gets too complicated

+### Listen to the Tests

+* If something is hard to test, the code structure needs to change
+* find yourself trying to test some functionality that's hard to test because it's deeply buried into a unit?
+Extract and make its own thing.

+## Is it Dogma?

+* Talk about how many of the points sound dogmatic
+* They are not strict laws but rather guidelines
+* IMHO key is reducing mental capacity required by minimizing "state" (as in what the developer has to keep in his head)
+* A developer can easily ignore these guidelines, and in certain cases I do, but they help and guide me especially in complicated situations

-## Summary
+## Closing Thoughts

 TDD is a fantastic approach to software development.
-It takes practice and discipline to do right, but once I forced myself through the approach described above I noticed a considerable improvement in my code quality and design.
-My units became smaller and more cohesive, the tests more focused, and I had more fun doing so.
+It takes practice and discipline to do right, but once I forced myself through the approach described above I noticed considerable improvement in my code quality and design.
+My units became smaller and more cohesive, tests more focused, and intent of my classes more obvious.
+And, most importantly, I had more fun doing so.

+But to fully understand TDD I had to realize that writing unit tests is to TDD what knife skills are to cooking.
+You don't become a good cook by being good with a knife.
+It certainly helps that you can efficiently slice onions but it doesn't mean your food is delicious.